 Google search engine’s algorithm receives updates around 500 or 600 times EACH year.
 While most of them are really slight and have no impact or don’t get any coverage by SEOs, there are a few major updates rolled out each year that may positively or negatively influence a website’s rankings and shake the search industry.
 Each time, there’s plenty of speculation going on around those updates and so-called experts share their recommendations to face drops in rankings – and very often it’s complete nonsense.

 In most cases, there is no need to overreact.
 So relax, take a seat and follow our guide to make the right decisions.

 To summarize, Google search engine relies on a complex algorithm system whose job is to data from its search index to deliver the best results for a particular query.
 Google combines different algorithms and ranking factors to order website pages by relevance on the search engine results pages.
 But explaining in detail how Google algorithms work is a completely different subject and if you want to get your hands on technical articles, I would highly recommend Bill Slawski’s blog, SEO by the sea.
-At the same time, Moz has compiled a detailed timeline of major Google updates since 2000 and you’ll notice that the search engine has not been idle.
+At the same time, Moz has compiled a detailed timeline of major Google updates since 2000 (and they’re not the only ones to do so) and you’ll notice that the search engine has not been idle.
 Among them, the latest March update, mobile-first and Medic updates have been major ones over the last few months.